 Since leaning forward is connected with forward movement, leaning backwards and shifting your weight has exactly the opposite effect – it slows down the machine and stops it.
 It resembles in some extent the movement of a horse rider wishing to stop or slow down his horse – but with more subtle moves.

 Place each foot firmly in the middle of the step area and use the balls and heels to shift your weight, a bit like using a clutch on a manual transmission vehicle.
 As soon as you get the feel of it, you will see that your brain will learn how to do it automatically, without prior thinking.

 Most Segways’ top speed is 11 – 12 m/h.
 The vehicle is designed to alert you when you reach maximum speed: the handle bars press back towards your waist.
 Since you are obviously new to the world of Segways, there is no reason to master such speeds from your first ride.
 Be modest, and in due time you will be ready to ride at maximum speeds with more confidence.

 Segways are more than easy to learn – easier than cars, motorcycles, or even two-wheeled bicycles.
 Provided you remember the above tips and heed your instructor’s advice, your Segway experience in Paphos will become one of the most treasured memories of your life.
-We are so sure of that, we are willing to offer a full refund if you are disappointed.

 Hence, Don’t delay, Book today!